GerritCodeReview/aws-gerrit/dual-master/README.md

     The nested stack will be *retained* when the cluster is deleted, so that existing data can be used to perform blue/green deployments.

+* `AUTOREINDEX_POLL_INTERVAL`.
+Optional.
+Interval between reindexing of all changes, accounts and groups.
+Default: `10m`

 #### REPLICATION SERVICE

 * `REPLICATION_SERVICE_ENABLED`: Optional.
 Whether to expose a replication endpoint.